thinkful-ei-panda/binaural-client/README.md

 ## Design Pattern

-Binaural invokes a retrofuturistic design pattern inspired by 1990s rave culture and electronic music.
-Typography is inspired by Icelandic musician <a href="https://www.youtube.com/watch?v=LsYVR1FO44A&list=RDLsYVR1FO44A&start_radio=1">Bjork</a>.
+Binaural invokes a design pattern inspired by 1990s rave culture and electronic music.
+The typography is inspired by Icelandic musician <a href="https://www.youtube.com/watch?v=LsYVR1FO44A&list=RDLsYVR1FO44A&start_radio=1">Bjork</a>.

 ## Test Credentials